-Town of Avon Ordinance 09-12 makes short-term rentals legal within most of the town center area (see map) through an overlay zone district.
+Town of Avon Ordinances 09-12 and 17-18 makes short-term rentals legal within most of the valley area through an overlay zone district.
 This overlay zone district only applies to properties zoned with a standard zone district and does not apply to any property zoned Planned Unit Development (PUD).
 The following properties zoned PUD permit short term rentals:

 - Brookside Park

 - Canyon Run